kubagoly97/useScore/README.md

-An application that allows you to track the schedule, results and classifications of several top leagues in Europe.
+An application that allows you to track the schedule, results and classifications of several top football leagues in Europe.
 I used apifootball.com to fetch data.
 To run app - in project's folder:
 - npm i